Coping with cancer - hair loss

 Cancer treatment - alopecia; Chemotherapy - hair loss; Radiation - hair loss

 Many people who go through cancer treatment worry about hair loss.
 While it may be a side effect of some treatments, it does not happen to everyone.
 Some treatments are less likely to make your hair fall out.
-Even with the same drug, some people lose their hair and some do not.
+Even with the same treatment, some people lose their hair and some do not.
 Your health care provider can tell you how likely it is that your treatment will make you lose your hair.

 Why Cancer Treatments can Cause Hair Loss

 Many chemotherapy drugs attack fast-growing cells.
 This is because cancer cells divide rapidly.
 Since the cells in hair follicles also grow rapidly, cancer drugs that go after cancer cells often attack hair cells at the same time.
 With chemo, your hair might get thinner, but not all fall out.
-You also may lose your eyelashes, eyebrows, and pubic hair.
+You also may lose your eyelashes, eyebrows, and pubic or bodily hair.

 Like chemo, radiation goes after fast-growing cells.
 While chemo can cause hair loss all over your body, radiation only affects the hair in the area being treated.

 Hair loss mostly happens 1 to 3 weeks after the first chemo or radiation treatment.

 The hair on your head may come out in clumps.
 You will probably see hair in your brush, in the shower, and on your pillow.

 Tips to Deal with Hair Loss